FabioD-Junior/airbot/README.md

 > Our solution is divided into several repositories, each with different purposes.

 > The first of them, Brain API, contains the main APIs that run in the AWS environment.
-It is a solution made in flask to run under a Web Server Gateway Interface (WSGI) Gunicorn layer and the NGINX reverse proxy/gateway.
+It is a solution made in Flask to run under a Web Server Gateway Interface (WSGI) Gunicorn layer and the NGINX reverse proxy/gateway.

 > Brain Simulator is the second repository, where we have the development version of our solution.
 We use the Gradio interface to perform simulations and conduct various types of tests on our solution to compare the performance of different trained models.